 We are developing novel delivery systems to effectively deliver nucleic acid therapeutics in a clinical setting.
 Scaled-up synthesis procedures have been implemented to produce our transfection reagents in large quantities.
 We are committed to undertaking the required safety and toxicological studies to facilitate clinical testing of our delivery systems.

-We are developing novel drug delivery systems to effectively deliver nucleic acids therapeutics in a clinical setting.
-One focus of our company is to implement RNA interference (RNAi) via delivery of short interfering RNA.
-Our initial therapeutic focus is blood cancers, while recognizing that the RNAi activity can be implemented in a large range of human disorders.
-Another focus is direct administration of plasmid DNA (pDNA) to express proteins in situ, with applications in immunotherapy.
+One area of focus of RJH Biosciences is to implement RNA interference (RNAi) via delivery of short interfering RNA.
+Our initial therapeutic application is blood cancers, while recognizing that the RNAi activity can be implemented in a large range of human cancers.
+Another focus is direct administration of plasmid DNA (pDNA) to express therapeutic proteins in situ, with applications in immunotherapy.